awslabs/time-addressable-media-store/upgrades/4.1_5.0/README.md

 ## Prerequisites

 **⚠️ DOWNTIME REQUIRED: The TAMS system will be in an unusable state after upgrading the CloudFormation stack to v5.0 until all ETL processes in this Lambda function are completed.
-Plan for scheduled downtime during this upgrade.**
+Plan for scheduled downtime during this upgrade.
+The amount of downtime will vary depending on the volume of data held but is typically around 5 to 10 minutes.**

 Before deploying this upgrade template, you must have: